-The colors of Fig. 424 indicate the area in the Netherlands that would become submerged if there were no flood protection dikes.
+The colors of Fig. 437 indicate the area in the Netherlands that would become submerged if there were no flood protection dikes.
 The flooding area as indicated is supposed to occur during modest river floods (up to 4000 m3/sec at the German/Dutch border) and a normal high tide at sea.
 However, it was not always like that.
-In 2000 years that area has increased into the current surface by rising external water levels and falling ground levels (see Fig. 451).
+In 2000 years that area has increased into the current surface by rising external water levels and falling ground levels (see Fig. 464).

-duration period i issues
+duration perio Ė issues

 1000 100 - 1100 settlement ancestors

-500 1100 - 1600 x Erection dikes, confined contours
+500 1100 - 1600 X Erection dikes, confined contours

-250 1600 - 1850 x 3
+250 1600 - 1850 X Waterlogging control, developing drainage

-125 1850 - 1975 х Riverworks (regulation, normalisation canalisation)
+125 1850 - 1975 x Riverworks (regulation, normalisation canalisation)

-62 1920 - 1982 х Zuiderzee works
+62 1920 - 1982 x Zuiderzee works

 32 1955 - 1987 x Delta works

-16 1975 - 1991 x Major purification plants
+16 1975 - 1991 x Major purification plants Policy documents tuned (RO, WHH,

-8 1985 - 1993 x Policy documents tuned (RO, WHH, Trprt, Milieu)
+8 1985 - 1993 x Trprt, Milieu)

 4 1993 - 1997 Pilot schemes, integrated approaches

 2 1997 - 1999 Evaluation RWS-200 year

 1 1999 - 2000 New water Policy 21st century

-new appro aches х determined by disasters
+new approaches X determined by disasters

+Fig. 437 Potential threads^a

-Fig. 424 Potential threads (RWS) Fig. 425 Reverse half time of the Dutch water management (author De Bruin)
+Fig. 438 Reverse half time of the Dutch water management^b

 To cope with regular floods Dutch water management started by erecting terps in the first milennium A.D. and dikes in the next 500 years.
 At that time the dynamic water surface was confined and the next 250 years the emphasis of water management became waterlogging control and drainage of reclaimed land.
 Then, in a period of 125 years the Dutch regulated, normalised and canalised their rivers.
-In a continuing half time of water management policy new priorities developed like Zuiderzee, Delta and purification works (see Fig. 425).
+In a continuing half time of water management policy new priorities developed like Zuiderzee, Delta and purification works (see Fig. 438).
 In the last few decades all these continuing efforts were integrated by national policy documents, pilot schemes and evaluation for future safety.